-tomers is surface fresh water drawn from Lookout Creek and supplemented with ground water from a well located at the water treatment plant.
+The water provided to Dade County Water and Sewer Authority's customers is surface fresh water drawn from Lookout Creek and supplemented with ground water from a well located at the water treatment plant.
 The map below shows the location of the two water sources.